reginax/northernpomo/README.md

 This list view combines images, English and Northern Pomo glosses, and audio files to present all the information necessary to for self-guided vocabulary learning.
 (Source: www.ling.upenn.edu/~gene/Kashaya/Vocabulary/index.html)

 ### Assessment
 I considered a quiz when I read about the importance of every lesson having an assessment portion.
 In wanting to incorporate the audio files, I thought of having the user see a word, produce it verbally and check with the audio.
-But the mobile app for Northern Pomo actually has as Quiz section that’s absent on the website.
-In this version, the user sees 3 pictures and an audio recording is played for which the user must select the matching picture or word.
-I think a matching quiz or game like this would be useful on the website.
+The mobile app for Northern Pomo actually has as Quiz section that’s absent on the website.
+Similarly, in this webpage version, the user sees 3 pictures and an audio recording is played for which the user must select the matching picture or word.
 (Source: http://eddersko.com/assets/KoPaquetteBuckleyOConnorSAIL2015Slides.pdf)

 ## Models & Methodologies
 The main models and methodologies that I am using to develop this project